 Leave rules 1981 are still applicable and there are amendments and explanations time to time.
-Leave rules for all the civil Govt Employees of Federal as well as Provincial Govt Employees has been fully described here.
+Leave rules for Federal and all the civil Govt Employees of central as well as Provincial Govt Employees has been fully described here.
 The detail of Leaves on full pay, leave on half pay, medical leave, special leave for female staff, maternity leave, disability leave, leave without pay is as under:

 How Leave is earned

 - A Govt servant earns leave as and when he is in service except on earned leave.
 When an employee is on earned leave, there will be no count of leave in his credit of the period he/she is on earned leave.

 - A period spent by a Govt servant in Foreign Service will qualifies him to earn leave but the condition is that he/she must be paid by the Govt.

 - A Govt employee of Non-Vacation department (or an employee who has not vacations round a year .eg summer holidays, winter holidays etc) will earn 4 leaves on full pay in a full calendar month.
 Duty period less than 15 days in a month will not be credited in to the leave credit of an employee.
 If the duty period is more than 15 days, it will be credited into his/her leave credit.

 - A Govt employee of Vacation department will earn only one leave per month and the vacation period will not be considered as part of his leave credit.